5 Home Remedies to Help Treat Cold Sores

 1. Rub garlic on the sore

-Garlic it possesses impressive antibiotic and antiviral powers.
-Thus, rubbing garlic over a cold sore blister is a highly effective solution.
+Garlic has impressive antibiotic and antiviral powers.
+So, simply rubbing garlic over a cold sore blister is a highly effective solution.

-Don’t worry if it stings at first – it won’t last long and you’ll get rid of that unsightly cold sore.
+Don’t worry if it stings at first – it won’t last long and it’ll help you get rid of that unsightly cold sore.

 Cold sores are caused by the herpes simplex virus.
-One of your triggers could be an unbalanced diet.
+This means that one of the potential triggers could just be an unbalanced diet.

-Milk is rich in lysine, so it’s highly effective to alleviate and prevent the onset of cold sores.
+Milk is rich in lysine, so it’s a great thing to use if you want to alleviate and prevent the onset of cold sores.

 What should you do?